time-series-machine-learning/tsml-repo/README.md

 We will document all changes on the Wiki page, and update this repo with more info when we get time

-Java TSC code is int the tsml repo https://github.com/uea-machine-learning/tsml
+Java TSC code is in the tsml repo https://github.com/uea-machine-learning/tsml

 sklearn contains equivalent python classifiers (plus lots more!)